Have you ever wanted to buy something—I mean you REALLY wanted to buy it—but you needed to be sold first?

 I know I’ve done this multiple times.

-I wanted something new and shiny, but my logical, conservative side of me was fighting me on it and I just needed the salesperson to help align my mind with my heart so I can buy it and feel good about it.
+I wanted something new and shiny, but the logical, conservative side of me was fighting me on it and I just needed the salesperson to help align my mind with my heart so I could buy it and feel good about it.

 Or maybe I needed to be sold so that I could blame someone for the purchase and justify it to myself.
 Or maybe to my spouse.

 Or maybe I just like the process, I like objecting and having my objections overcome.
 It’s the game.

 Or maybe I just want to see them work a little bit and earn my business.

 Whatever the reason, I like to be sold—and based on conversations I’ve had, so do most people.

 Now let me ask you this: have you ever really wanted to buy something, but left empty handed because the salesperson was a total amateur, or they didn’t care enough to try and sell you?
 (Did you catch that?
 If you don’t TRY and sell me, I assume you don’t CARE about me!)

 I’ve had this experience multiple times, and it ALWAYS leaves me ticked off that I didn’t get sold!
 I wanted to buy, but I wanted them to work for me first and earn their keep, and at the first sign of objection, they pulled back and wrote me off.

 If you’re a salesperson right now—so that’s everyone single human being on the face of this earth—you need to learn to turn that NO into a YES.